-2 These amounts represent threshold, target and maximum performance share awards under our 2006 Stock Incentive Plan for the 2010-2011 performance cycle.
+&lt;sup>2 These amounts represent potential payouts of performance share awards under our 2006 Stock Incentive Plan for the 2011-2012 performance cycle.

-- 3 These amounts represent threshold, target and maximum cash awards under our Performance Incentive Bonus Plan with respect to 2010 performance. - 4 These amounts represent threshold, target and maximum performance share awards under our 2006 Stock Incentive Plan for the 2010 to 2011 performance cycle. - 5 These amounts represent stock options granted under our 2006 Stock Incentive Plan, which have a 10-year term and vest in four substantially equal installments on each of the first, second, third and fourth anniversaries of the date of grant. - These amounts represent restricted stock units granted under our 2006 Stock Incentive Plan.
+These amounts represent potential payouts of cash awards under our Performance Incentive Bonus Plan with respect to 2011 performance.

+&lt;sup>4 These amounts represent stock options granted under our 2006 Stock Incentive Plan, which have a 10-year term and vest in four substantially equal installments on each of the first, second, third and fourth anniversaries of the date of grant.

+These amounts represent restricted stock units granted under our 2006 Stock Incentive Plan.
 These restricted stock units vest in increments of 25.0%, 25.0% and 50.0% on the second, third and fourth anniversaries of the date of grant, respectively, and are settled by the delivery of stock as soon as practicable after each vesting date.
-In addition, the awards made to Messrs.
-Duane Murry and Sirkin were subject to a performance condition requiring the achievement of adjusted net income at specified levels during any of the fiscal years from the year of grant through the fourth anniversary of grant.
-More specifically, the awards made to Messrs.
-Sirkin, Duane and Murry on April 6, 2010 required us to achieve \$50,000,000 of adjusted net income for any of 2010, 2011, 2012 or 2013, and the award made to Mr. Sirkin on June 23, 2010 required us to achieve \$30,000,000 of adjusted net income for the second, third and fourth quarters of 2010 (in the aggregate) or \$50,000,000 of adjusted net income for any of 2011, 2012 or 2013.
-We achieved the required levels of adjusted net income in 2010 and, as a result, each of these officers will vest in his award(s), subject to his remaining employed by us through each of the service-based vesting dates. - 7 Mr. Gehring's amounts are translated from Euros to U.S. dollars at a rate of 1.3066, which is the average exchange rate for the period from the date of grant to January 30, 2011, which was the last day of fiscal 2010. - 8 This amount represents shares of restricted stock granted to Mr. Gehring in connection with our acquisition of Tommy Hilfiger in the second quarter of 2010.
-The restricted stock was granted as part of the consideration for shares and/or interests in Tommy Hilfiger owned by certain Tommy Hilfiger employees, including Mr. Gehring, and was not granted under our 2006 Stock Incentive Plan.
-These shares of restricted stock fully vest on the second anniversary of the date of grant and are settled by the delivery of stock as soon as possible after the vesting date. - 9 These amounts represent threshold, target and maximum cash awards under a bonus plan established for Tommy Hilfiger executives for 2010, in which Mr. Gehring was a participant.
-See page 29. - 10 These amounts represent threshold, target and maximum cash awards under our Tommy Hilfiger Growth and Retention Incentive Plan.
-See page 35.
+In addition, the awards were subject to a performance condition requiring the achievement of adjusted net income at specified levels during any of the fiscal years from the year of grant through the fourth anniversary of grant.
+More specifically, the awards on April 7, 2011 required us to achieve \$100,000,000 of adjusted net income for any of 2011, 2012, 2013 or 2014, (\$80,000,000 of adjusted net income for the second, third and fourth quarters of 2011 for the award made to Mr. Sirkin on June 23, 2011).
+We achieved the required levels of adjusted net income in 2011 and, as a result, each of these officers will vest in his award(s), subject to his remaining employed by us through each of the service-based vesting dates.

+&lt;sup>6 Mr. Gehring's cash award amounts are translated from Euros to U.S. dollars at a rate of 1.3881, which is the average exchange rate for the fiscal year.